Social Media Best Practices: 7 Important Tips and Tricks for Any Organization

 1. Choose your social channels carefully.

 Also, each social network requires different technology.
 For example, some are exclusively mobile app-based, while others are both mobile and desktop based.
 Some are very media-dependent, while others are not.
-Each social network has different use requirements that you will want to consider to ensure you can keep up with posting consistently on each specific social channel – which is the next tip.
+Each social network has different media use requirements that you will want to consider that to ensure you can keep up with posting consistently on each specific social channel – which is the next tip.